Frequently Asked Questions

 What types of data are indexed?

-All blockchain data is indexed, including blocks, transactions, logs, and storage access lists.
-The data is indexed by hash [block + transaction], block number, and document.
+All blockchain data is indexed, including blocks, transactions, logsLog A document type the indexer produces for event logs emitted during transaction execution. `topics` holds the indexed parameters and `data` holds the non-indexed ones, both as raw hex.
+ABI decoding happens later, in a lens., and storage access lists.
+The data is indexed by hash (block and transaction), block number, and document.

 How much space do I need?